The 1964 Kennedy Half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more

 The value of these coins isn't all that high because most of them were hoarded by collectors after they were released to the public.
 It was also rare to see them in circulation, so most coins for sale will be in uncirculated condition.

-The 1964 half dollar with no mint mark is worth around $11 in uncirculated condition for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $24.
+The 1964 half dollar with no mint mark and the 1964 D half dollar have similar values.
+Each coin is worth around $10 in uncirculated condition with an MS 60 grade.
+The value is around $12 in uncirculated condition with an MS 63 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $25.

 Proof coins with no mint mark are available and they are each valued at around $25 in PR 65 condition.
 There were 3,950,762 proof coins minted.